Virginia “Ginger” Ormsby Brown Johnson of Laurinburg died peacefully surrounded by loved ones August 6, 2019.

 A memorial service celebrating her life will be held in the Activity Center in Tartan Place at Scotia Village Saturday, August 17 at 11 a.m.
 In lieu of flowers, donations may be made in her honor to: Ginger’s Glamour Gifts Memorial Fund, attention Mary Taylor, Scotia Village, 2200 Elm Avenue, Laurinburg, NC 28352.

-To send flowers to Virginia "Ginger" Brown Johnson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virginia "Ginger" Brown Johnson, please visit our floral store.